ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 }
 ```

-The KV Scheduler will not receive the value if you do not watch the value's key prefix or register the associated descriptor.
+The KV Scheduler will not receive the value if you do not watch the value's key prefix, or register the associated descriptor.

 ---